Maite Delgado

-Maite Coromoto Delgado de Mora (born September 20, 1966) is a Venezuelan TV show host and former beauty queen.
+Maite Coromoto Delgado de Mora (born September 20, 1966) is a Venezuelan TV host and beauty pageant titleholder who has been referred to as Venezuela's "Oprah" and the country's most popular television host, especially known for her decades of hosting the Miss Venezuela pageant.
+Her eponymously titled show, Maite, aired for four years on the Univision television network in the United States.
+She was named the Latina celebrity of the year by E!
+Entertainment Television in 2000.

 Life

 Delgado was born on 20 September 1966 in Valle de Guanape, Anzoátegui, Venezuela.

 In 1986 she started as a pageant in the Miss Venezuela contest.
 As her 2nd runner up, in the same year, she participates and won for Venezuela the title and crown of Miss Tourism International held in Santo Domingo.
-Her debut as a co-host of the morning show "Complicidades" in Venevisión was the beginning of an uninterrupted career with a lot of successful appearances into families TV shows as "Circo Cómplice" and "País de Caramelo".
-She was although involved in benefit telethons such as "Unidos contra el Cáncer"; "La Sonrisa de un niño sano" (Hospital Ortopédico infantil) and "Teleradio Pabellón”.
+Her debut as a co-host of the morning show Complicidades in Venevisión was the beginning of an uninterrupted career with a lot of successful appearances into family TV shows such as Circo Cómplice and País de Caramelo.
+She was involved in benefit telethons such as Unidos contra el Cáncer, La Sonrisa de un niño sano (Hospital Ortopédico infantil) and Teleradio Pabellón.

-She acted in sitcoms such as "¡Qué Chicas!".
-She made her first international appearance, presenting "Señorita México 1988" in Veracruz, Mexico; continuing with "Miss Hispanidad 1991" in Miami; "Festival Internacional de Viña del Mar 1996" in Chile; and "Carnaval de la Calle 8" in Miami.
-In 1992 she presented for 4 years "Giros TV", a morning show.
+She acted in sitcoms such as ¡Qué Chicas!.
+She made her first international appearance, presenting Señorita México 1988 in Veracruz, Mexico; continuing with Miss Hispanidad 1991 in Miami; Festival Internacional de Viña del Mar 1996 in Chile; and Carnaval de la Calle 8 in Miami.
+In 1992 she presented for 4 years Giros TV, a morning show.

 On October 22, 1994, she married tennis player Alfonso Mora.
 She is the sister-in-law of American television news anchor Antonio Mora.